Pro Bono Lawyers Appeal For Support To Save Vital Service

 Sadly like many organisations SLS is facing closure due to cuts which means some of the people who need free legal advice the most, will lose access to it.
 It is crucial the Chichester and Sussex communities rally together to save the service.

-Margaret Windram - Associate
+Margaret Windram - Senior Associate